 Combined heat and power revenue is derived from selling electricity, the provision of capacity and thermal energy.
 Revenue is recognized upon delivery of the metered electricity and thermal energy.

-Service revenue primarily includes management services that are recognized upon the provision of services including project management, operations and maintenance, and other energy management services for which fees are charged under contract, and duct rental revenue that is recognized as services are rendered and time expires.
+Service revenue primarily includes duct rental revenue that is recognized as services are rendered and time expires.